 Assessment and property tax information is available online for active parcels.
 You can find it by clicking here.

-The Treasurer is responsible for the collection and distribution of all property taxes paid by City of Belleville residents.
+The Treasurer is responsible for the collection and distribution of all property taxes paid by City of Belleville residents and businesses.

 - Property taxes are based on the taxable value of your property multiplied by the millage rates levied by various taxing units (state, school, county and city)